 d.
 Freedom of Movement and the Right to Leave the Country

 The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.

-From March to May, the government imposed a state of emergency due to the COVID-19 pandemic, with restrictions on freedom of movement inside the country and travel abroad.
-The government lifted the restrictions on travel abroad at the end of April and incrementally eased restrictions on internal movement as the pandemic eased.
+From October 2020 to April, the government declared a state of emergency due to the COVID-19 pandemic, with restrictions on freedom of movement inside the country and limitations on entry into the country.

 e.
 Status and Treatment of Internally Displaced Persons